How to Save Money on Groceries: 28 Tools and Tricks to Save $100 or More

 Ah, the store loyalists.

 It’s easy to lean into one grocery store.
 You grow close with its aisles, its products, its cashiers… But you can save a bundle of money by jumping around.
-Use a grocery comparison chart to determine the best stores to buy your go-to items.
+Use a grocery comparison chart to determine the best grocery stores to buy your go-to items.

 For example, you could save a ton of money on paper products at the dollar store.
 Then, hit up your favorite grocer for your fresh fruits and veggies.